Sparmon7/Codenames/README.md

 # Codenames
-Using word embeddings to beat the game Codenames
+Using word embeddings to beat the game Codenames.

+Run the interactive.py file for assistance on giving clues.